isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 ## Show List View or Tile View

-You can toggle between the List View or Tile view to view the various data sources in the form of a list or as tiles.
+You can toggle between the List View or Tile View to view the various data sources in the form of a list or as tiles.

 Select a data source to view the content snippet generators and the topic generators available for the selected data source.